 Teaching requirements for each state vary.
 To gain the most current information about requirements to become a certified teacher in a particular state, it is recommended that you contact the state's department of education.
 The U.S Department of Education maintains a list of contact information for each state here.
 Another website that offers information on state-specific teaching certification requirements is Certification Map.com.

-Seattle University's Master in Teaching (MIT) program gives admissions preference to students who graduate from SU with a BA in Interdisciplinary Liberal Studies (located in College of Arts and Sciences) or a BA in Humanities for Teaching (located in Matteo Ricci College).
+Seattle University's Master in Teaching (MIT) program gives admissions preference to students who graduate from SU with a BA in Interdisciplinary Liberal Studies with a specialization in Elementary Education or a BA in Humanities for Teaching.

 Interested in teaching secondary levels (grades 6– 12): It is advisable to choose a major, double major or minor in the subject-area you want to teach.
-This way you will complete the coursework required for the endorsement-area you desire to teach.
-In order to insure you are taking the appropriate courses to meet your educational goals, meet with a Pre-Education advisor.
+This way, you will complete the coursework required for the endorsement-area you desire to teach.
+In order to ensure you are taking the appropriate courses to meet your educational goals, meet with the Pre-Education Advisor.

-Gaining hands on experience in a school setting is the best thing you can be doing at this stage in your academic career.
-Teacher preparation programs are looking to admit candidates who have broad exposure to children of various ages and diversities in the classroom.
-In this way, you as a potential teacher demonstrate to teacher certification and preparation admissions committees that you have tested and proven that teaching is your true vocation.
+Gaining hands-on experience in a school setting is the best thing you can do at this stage in your academic career.
+Teacher preparation programs are looking to admit candidates who have broad exposure to children of various ages and diverse classroom environments.
+In this way, you demonstrate to teacher certification and preparation admissions committees that you have tested and proven that teaching is your true vocation.

 Continue to gain exposure and experience in the classroom.
-Work with populations of youth that you have not yet been exposed to.
+Work with populations of youth with which you have not yet had experience.
 For example, if all of your previous volunteer or work experience has been with youth in grades 6 and younger, seek out experience working with middle or high school students.

 It is important to gain experience in diverse classrooms and communities.
 Consider volunteering or working in a school that is considered by the state to be high-need or high-risk (defined as a school where 40% or more students quality for the free or reduced lunch program).